 The eastern border part of the city of Toronto is the community of Scarborough.
 Many locals consider this part of the city the most beautiful.
 Running along the south end of the community is the Lake Ontario coastline, which gives some neighbourhoods in the area a very unique topography as we shall see in some of our articles on the area, mainly with Scarborough Bluffs homes.
 In addition, many of the creeks and tributaries which run into Lake Ontario go through Scarborough, and the resultant green space has proven very attractive to those looking for homes for sale.

 The community itself consists of about 600,000 people.
 Many areas of Scarborough have proven to be particularly popular among recent immigrants, who tend to settle in homogenous groups which nonetheless contribute to the overall diversity of the borough.

 Finally, the community which makes up the northern border of Toronto is North York.
-This community has an appealing mix of suburbia and modern urban developments, with several family-oriented neighbourhoods built around standalone dwellings as well as high-rise office spaces and North York condos full of young people working with things like web collaboration software.
+This community has an appealing mix of suburbia and modern urban developments, with several family-oriented neighbourhoods built around standalone dwellings as well as high-rise office spaces and condos full of young people working and a building a family together.